HelpSeeker/Restricted-WebM/README.md

 - [x] Use each video's file name for the title metadata
 - [x] List input files that cannot be forced into the specified size / undershoot limit
 - [ ] Accept gif input and loop it to an audio file
-- [ ] Set filters for individual videos

 Quality adjustments:
 - [x] Calculate bitrate based on video length